melroy89/xfcevdi/README.md

 * SSH port: `2222` (default port)
 * Session type: `XFCE` (select from drop-down menu)

-Once you try to connect, accept the new SSH host key and you'll require to enter a password (by default the passwords are generated!).
+Once you try to connect, accept the new SSH host key and you'll require to enter a password (by default the **passwords are auto-generated**!).

-## TODOs

-* Add PulseAudio plugin to panel